christophernorthcutt/apicall/README.md

-# chatapp
+# apicall
-Simple chatroom

-Look in package.json to see what dependencies I used.
+API back end creation, front end calls to it via URL and search form Look in package.json to see what dependencies I used.
 Keep package-lock.json.
-Requires webpack knowledge to bundle script.js and its imports into dist/bundle.js.
+Module bundler not used.